initial idea and project started by Tom McClintock

 added, extended, revised and used with kind permission by Ansgar Thomann

-with special thanks to Alan De Feyter, Andreas Tjornehoj, Kenneth Sausville, Gabby, Igor Pryazhin, Peter Brinkhof, Guido Gilgen and Brian Tobin
+with special thanks to Alan De Feyter, Gabby, Igor Pryazhin, Peter Brinkhof, Guido Gilgen, Brian Tobin and Mark Walker

 Duran Duran re-entered AIR studios in London to embark on their second LP, eventually titled 'RIO'.
 Recorded during January and February of 1982, the LP was released in May of that year to great success everywhere but the US.